Azure/Enterprise-Scale-for-AVS/hcx/netextconsiderations.md

 ![HCX L2 Extension of Networks](./images/hcx-L2-noMON.gif)

 HCX Network Extension is a service of VMware HCX that provides a secure Layer 2 extension capability (VLAN, VXLAN, and Geneve) for vSphere or 3rd party distributed switches and allows the virtual machines to retain IP/MAC address during migration.
-The network extension service of HCX provides a secure layer 2 extension capability (VLAN, VXLAN, and Geneve) for vSphere or 3rd party distributed switches and allows the virtual machine to retain IP/MAC address during migration.
 HCX Network Extension can be used to create layer-two networks at the destination HCX site (Azure VMware Solution) and bridge the remote network to the source network over a multi-gigabit-capable link.
 The new stretched network is automatically bridged with the network at the source (on-premises) HCX data center.

 Important facts about extending Layer-2 Networks with HCX to Azure VMware Solution: